 Looking ahead to 2018, it’s becoming increasingly clear how vital data is to a shipper’s business.
+Many shippers want to know UPS vs FedEx rates, which is better.
 Through data, you can identify how much you ship, when you ship and what your costs are for shipping in addition to identifying where opportunities are to save money on your parcel overhead – including ways to strengthen your shipping efficiencies and how to leverage the parcel market to your unique company’s benefit.
 Keeping these factors in mind, it’s critical to lean on data to help you drive efficiency, strengthen accuracy and increase revenue for your business.
 To help?
 It’s also important to understand what to expect in the parcel industry as we quickly approach 2018.

 Increased Multi-Carrier Strategies

 Over the past few years, there has been an increase in multi-carrier shipping strategies, ultimately helping to strengthen the operations of businesses large and small.
 As we look ahead to 2018, this strategy remains relevant – although executing a multi-carrier strategy is not easy for the naked eye alone to manage.
 Using data, however, shippers are better positioned to strengthen their shipping efficiencies while decreasing their shipping overhead.
 Through data, shippers can identify their most favorable carriers based on transit time, pickup locations and data identified that may include unexpected fees beyond the base rate, dimensional pricing, and pickup options.
 Collectively, these details can help shippers maximize their efforts and ultimately improve their parcel savings in 2018.